paularrea/artist-portfolio/src/images/gallery/b33/uvOn/Resuv.md

 ## Res

-Acrylic, crayon, pencil
+Acrylic on wood<br/>
-14x15" wood panel
+70x70cm wood panel

-Signed and ready to hang.
+Signed and ready to hang.<br/>
 Painted in Jorba Town, Catalonia.
 2020.

-€€€ + shipping
-Contact: hello@requesens.com to purchase